bamlab/dev-standards/react-native/setup/setup-stripe-dev-standard.mo.md

 First I tried to develop a browser solution with [stripe element](https://stripe.com/docs/stripe-js/elements/quickstart).
 I had two problems:
 - It was really time consuming to develop a web page for the payment;
-- It made the user navigate back and forth from the app to his web browser, resulting in a really poor user experience.
+- It made the user navigate back and forth from the app to their web browser, resulting in a really poor user experience.

 I then found out [tipsi-stripe](https://github.com/tipsi/tipsi-stripe) which is a React Native library that wraps the Stripe native SDK for iOS and Android.
 It only took me 2 hours to set it up and granted a far better user experience, satisfying our client ;).